Rushland Ball and the EIB Network, the fastest three hours in media.

 Very, very, very cool.

-It was really cool, Russ.
+It was really cool, Rush.

 I was like, wow, that's awesome.

-I mean, because I I love Governor Palin, and uh so I thought, well, that's really neat.
+And so I thought, well, that's really neat.

-We kind of positioned ourselves so we could just wave them on, and uh Secret Service agent came up to us and said, Hey, can you come with us?
+And a Secret Service agent came up to us and said, hey, can you come with us?

-And I was like, Well, do we have a choice?
+And I was like, well, do we have a choice?

 So you shouldn't have worried.